 Or: My Exciting Day

-Over the next few blog posts I’ll be talking about my YA novel, A Skillful Warrior.
+A writer’s life is nothing like the movies.
+The real-life writing life is far more mundane!
+Over the next few blog posts, I’ll be talking about my YA novel, A Skillful Warrior.
 I’ll describe a little of the backstory and some of the plot elements.
-I might even give you a hint (a very, very small hint) about what is to come in the final book of the SoulNecklace Stories.
+I might even give you a hint (a very, very small hint) about what is to come in the final book of The SoulNecklace Stories.

 8:00 Spend 20 minutes hunting for the car keys, the cat, the kids and a pair of unladdered tights.
 [Confession time: I love working in an office.
 I get to dress up and wear nice clothes and talk to people ALL DAY and get PAID.
 No, the novelty does not wear off.]
 I currently work 3 days a week, and write for 2.
 This will change shortly, as I have a maternity leave contract coming up.